arinco-crew-community/four-tips-securing-serverless/tip_4.md

 ```

-Now to Key Vault and we need to add the following to the `properties` section of the `keyVault` resource definition.
+Now for Key Vault, we need to add the following to the `properties` section of the `keyVault` resource definition.

 ``` bicep